Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Social influence is the degree to which users prioritize other beliefs, which is why they should utilize the new system (Venkatesh et al. 2003).
 It directly affects others’ behavioral intentions to adopt the technology.
 People change their technology use behaviors when they consider that others benefit from the new technology (Peng & Miller, 2021; Mortenson & Vidgen, 2016).
 Social influence can come from friends, colleagues, family members, relatives, and managers.
 It happens at the initial stage when people are expected to meet their own and others’ expectations.

 Peng and Miller (2021) indicated that people adopt WeChat for social media news use because it is recommended and suggested by peers.
-Therefore, this study hypothesized that people embrace social media to exercise citizen journalism if they observe others utilizing these sites for the same purposes.
+Therefore, this study hypothesized that people adopt social media to engage in citizen journalism when they observe others using these sites for the same purposes.

 H3: Social influence will influence social media users to practice citizen journalism positively.